Main Page | Tropes A to E | Tropes F to J | Tropes K To R | Tropes S to Z

 - Make the Dog Testify: Averted through Lampshade Hanging.
 Captain Stottlemeyer tells Randy that there is a law prohibiting animals from testifying.
 Randy responds that it could easily be changed, as it is California, where stranger things happen every day.

-- Mama Bear: Sharona and Natalie have these tendencies toward their kids and toward Monk to varying degrees.
+- Mama Bear: Sharona and Natalie have these tendencies toward their own kids and towards Monk to varying degrees.

-- In "Mr. Monk Meets the Playboy," Sharona gets furious when Dexter Larsen threatens to publish nude photos of her if Monk doesn't stop investigating Dex for the murder of Elliott D'Souza, so she confronts him and threatens to ruin him if he harms Benjy indirectly.
+- In "Mr. Monk Meets the Playboy," Sharona gets furious when Dexter Larsen threatens to publish nude photos of her if Monk doesn't stop investigating Dex for killing his publisher, so she confronts him and threatens to ruin him if he harms Benjy indirectly.

-- "Mr. Monk and the Critic" highlighted the trope with Natalie, where she gets so made at John Hannigan's bad review of her daughter's play that she tries to deck him.
+- "Mr. Monk and the Critic" highlighted the trope with Natalie, where her anger at John Hannigan's scathing review of a play Julie was in culminates in her trying to punch him, and Monk and Stottlemeyer having to restrain her.
 She also gets busted for snooping around his property, thinking that he only wrote the bad review because he was actually murdering his girlfriend Callie Esterhaus when the play was being performed.
 Of course, he is guilty of the murder, but they convict him on his failure to recognize Julie when she isn't wearing a wig.

 - Married to the Job: